 Clinical experience is an integral part of the program.
 It is expected that you will participate in all clinical experiences in your courses.
 It is recognized that absence may be unavoidable (e.g., illness), and policies are in place to deal with this.
 Students who have been absent from clinical due to health problems may be required to produce a medical certificate stating they may return to clinical.

-Avoidable or repeated absence is not acceptable.
+Avoidable or repeated absence is not acceptable and could impact on your completion of the course.
 You should be aware that employers often ask about attendance when seeking references.